kimptoc/docker-logscape/README.md

 * docker build -t logscape . # build the image
 * docker run -p 8080:8080 -it logscape # runs the console - should be up on port 8080 after 30 seconds or so.

+Notes
-Login pages comes up ok, but once you login, the next page keeps refreshing itself.
+* Login pages comes up ok, but once you login, the next page keeps refreshing itself.